 In other cases, the credits you claim may prevent you from using Netfile.
 In particular, you cannot use the system if you claim the following credits:

-- Deduction for scientific research or experimentation expenses
+- Scientific research or experimentation expense deductions

-- Alberta stock savings plan tax credit
+- Stock savings plan tax credit in Alberta

-- Saskatchewan royalty tax rebate
+- Royalty tax rebate in Saskatchewan

 Finally, if you claim more than 22 children, you should hire a babysitter and run to the post office, because you also cannot Netfile.